surge-synthesizer/surge/doc/Adding An FX.md

-# How to add a effect
+# How to add an effect

 This tutorial will demonstrate how to add an example effect called `MyEffect`.